 Abortion impacts us long after we leave the clinic.
 We can’t suppress motherhood now and start again when the stars are aligned.
 Women deserve choices they can live with.

-Member of the Silent No More Awareness Campaign http://www.silentnomoreawareness.org/
+Member of the Silent No More Awareness Campaign

-Blog: 400 Words for Women.com http://400wordsforwomen.com/
+Blog: 400 Words for Women

-They echoed that if I wasn't ready to be a parent this was "the most loving thing" I could do and that most women felt relief afterwards.
+They echoed that if I wasn't ready to be a parent that this was "the most loving thing" I could do.
+They even said that most women felt relief afterwards.
 That sure wasn't the case for me.
-The coming year would be my rock bottom.
+The following year would be my rock bottom.

-I tried to commit suicide three times, withdrew from friends and family, and I was pretty much high all time to stay numb inside.
-After seeking help for most of these issues (except for the abortion) I felt much better.
-I got married and became pregnant again.
+When I got married I became pregnant again.
 This time I was so excited that I ran to the store and bought almost every book about my developing baby!
 It was then that I was struck with absolute grief and horror about what I had done just a few short years earlier.
-My baby was able to move and kick and suck his thumb?!
-No one told me that!
-My baby could respond to touch by just 7 weeks?!
-No one told me that!
-So while I was joyful to be pregnant, I was also grieving the loss of my other child.

 Wife, mother, sonography student

 I was surprised at how easily I opened the Yellow Pages to the very front and entered the first number I found under the heading “ABORTION.”
-Assuming that fulfilling my boyfriend's wish would guarantee a happy future for us, I was surprised that the after-effects of the abortion were what tore us apart.
-I was devastated to find myself so empty and broken and so absolutely all alone.
+Assuming that fulfilling my boyfriend's wish would guarantee a happy future for us I was surprised that the after-effects of the abortion were what tore us apart.
+I was devastated to find myself so empty and broken, and so absolutely alone.

 Most of all, I’m surprised to find the lack of choices presented to vulnerable pregnant women.
-Only one choice was presented to me, and it was the most painful choice I’ve ever made.
+Only one choice was presented to me and it was the most painful choice I’ve ever made.